This guide doesn’t apply to you if you’re:

 To get it you must have paid or been credited with National Insurance contributions.

-The basic State Pension increases every year by whichever is the highest:
+The basic State Pension increases every year by whichever is the highest of the following:

 - earnings - the average percentage growth in wages (in Great Britain)